-3.3.4.
-Qualification For Inclusion on the Transfer List
+3.3.4 Qualification For Inclusion on the Transfer List

-The ORAH Transfer List is open to secure tenants of Oxford City Council, Ox Place and secure/assured tenants (including tenants on fixed term tenancies that have successfully completed the first year of their tenancy) of one of our partner PRPs living in Oxford.
-Tenants with an introductory tenancy or starter tenancy may also be included on a case by case basis where there is an urgent need for them to move.
+The ORAH Transfer List is open to secure tenants of Oxford City Council, Oxford City Housing Company Limited and secure/assured tenants (including tenants on fixed term tenancies that have successfully completed the first year of their tenancy) of one of our partner PRPs living in Oxford.
+Tenants with an introductory tenancy may also be included on a case by case basis where there is an urgent need for them to move.